mindee/client-lib-test-data/README.md

-# Test Data for Client Libraries
+# Test Data for Mindee Client Libraries

-A set of various files and API returns, used for unit testing our client libraries.
+A set of various files and API returns, used for testing our client libraries.